inul74/belagu/README.md

 - 📊 Aggregate data for the analytics page
 - 🚀 And a lot more...

+---

+## ⭐DO NOT FORGET TO STAR THIS REPO⭐

+---

 ### Setup .env file in _backend_ folder

 ```bash